 One could be excused for thinking the same of the L.A.
 County Fair.
 After all, it takes place at the farthest reaches of L.A. county in relatively quaint Pomona.
-I made that assumption once, a few years back.
-I was young.
-And then I went to The Fair.
+Many people make that assumption.
+And then they go to The Fair.

 It’s big.
 Really big.
 In fact, it’s massive.
-The exposition — which turns a youthful 95 this year — is the largest county fair in the United States, dwarfing the scale and scope of many STATE fairs.
-Over its 19 days each September, 1.5 million cruise through the gates.
-By comparison, the Kentucky State Fair attracted a little more than half a million visitors last year over its 11 days.
+The exposition is one of the largest county fairs in the United States, dwarfing the scale and scope of many STATE fairs.
+During the Fair's 19 days, over one million visitors cruise through the gates every year since 1948 (except 1963).
+By comparison, the Kentucky State Fair attracted just over 609,000 visitors in 2017 over its 11 days.
 (Sorry, Colonel Sanders, but you’ve been served.)

 Anyone who has spent a day at the Fair can tell you, it’s like walking into a bustling metropolis all its own.
 Imagine a fusion of EPCOT, Coachella, Ringling Bros., and every farmers’ market in the state happening at the same time, and you’re pretty close.
 The Fairplex sprawls across 543 acres, nestled against the hills in Pomona.
 Every square foot is packed with sights, sounds, smells, flavors.
 Presidents, campaigning politicians and visiting dignitaries have made it a regular stop, mingling with the masses.
 Now it’s your turn.